nuxeo/doc.nuxeo.com-content/src/userdoc/searching-the-nuxeo-platform/quick-search.md

     {{/accordian}}
 2. Add a second word in the search field, for instance "news".

     As you type, the system will suggest documents with title holding words whose stem is "second" and words starting with "news".
-From the list above, only the documents above are left:&nbsp;"second news", "7 seconds news clip".
+From the list above, only the documents above are left: "second news", "7 seconds news clip".

     "second workspace" doesn't match any more because it doesn't hold a word with "news", and "secondary newsletter" is not suggested anymore because the stem for "secondary" is "secondar" and not "second".